Sparse factorization of the square all-ones matrix of arbitrary order: Introduction

 In this paper, we consider the general case where $n \in \natint_{\geq 2}$ is an arbitrary integer and study sparse factorization of $J$ in the form

 where $J_0 = J_1 \oplus \cdots \oplus J_\tau$ with $J_k := \tfrac{1}{n_k} \ones \ones\tran \in \reals^{n_k \times n_k}$, $k \in [\tau]$.
 (Here, $\oplus$ denotes the direct sum of two matrices.)
 Throughout the paper, it is assumed that the partition $n = \sum_{k=1}^\tau n_k$ is given, with conditions that will be specified later (see~\eqref{eq:n-partition}).
 Factorization~\eqref{eq:J-factor} holds for arbitrary matrix order~$n$ and is inspired by the applications of $J$ in decentralized averaging (and optimization).
-In decentralized averaging, for example, there is a group of agents where each holds a piece of information and cooperates with other agents to compute a global quantity.
+In decentralized averaging, for example, a group of agents each holds a piece of information and cooperates with other agents to compute a global quantity.
 The communication between agents is modeled by a graph (or a sequence of graphs) $\cG^{(k)} = (\cV, W^{(k)}, \cE^{(k)})$.
-If the weight matrices $\{W^{(k)}\}$ satisfy~\eqref{eq:W-factor}, then the \textit{exact} global average is computed in $q$ communication rounds.
-In modern application scenarios, agents can be abstracted as high-performance computing (HPC) resources and can be naturally formed into clusters~\cite{ying2021bluefog}.
+If the weight matrices $\{W^{(k)}\}$ satisfy~\eqref{eq:W-factor}, then the \textit{exact} global average is computed in~$q$ communication rounds.
+In modern application scenarios, agents can be abstracted as high-performance computing (HPC) resources and naturally formed into clusters~\cite{kreutz2014software,bera2017software,ying2021bluefog}; see \Cref{sec:app} for a more detailed discussion.
 Such clustering structure is captured by the proposed form of factorization~\eqref{eq:J-factor}.
-The block diagonal matrix $J_0$ models the intra-cluster communication, and each sub-block $J_k$, $k \in [\tau]$, can be further decomposed as~\eqref{eq:W-factor} into, \eg, $g$-circulant matrices or $p$-peer hyper-cuboids.
+The block diagonal matrix $J_0$ models the intra-cluster communication, and each sub-block~$J_k$, $k \in [\tau]$, can be further decomposed as~\eqref{eq:W-factor} into, \eg, $p$-peer hyper-cuboids.
 In contrast, the $A$-factor models the more expensive inter-cluster communication, and the main focus of this paper is to design \textit{sparse} $A$-factors to reduce the communication overhead across clusters.
-Sparsity in $A$ is desirable in decentralized averaging (and optimization) as the communication overhead is related to the total number of nonzeros $\nnz(A)$ as well as the largest node degree $d_\mathrm{max} (A) = \max_i \{A_{i,:}\}$, where $A_{i,:}$ is the $i$th row of $A$.
+Sparsity in~$A$ is desirable in decentralized averaging (and optimization) as the communication overhead is related to the total number of nonzeros $\nnz(A)$ as well as the largest node degree $d_\mathrm{max} (A) = \max_i \{\nnz(A_{i,:})\}$, where $A_{i,:}$ is the $i$th row of $A$.